wgsl-tooling-wg/wesl-spec/README.md

 Our ambition is to create a modestly improved, practical variant of WGSL.
 The result should feel like WGSL with a few things added.

-## Enhanced WGSL Programmers

-Enhanced WGSL programmers are very likely to write shader programs only part time.
-And our programmers will learn WGSL first before learning our extensions.
-Our enhancements should be easy for our target programmers to learn and to remember.

-We imagine enhanced WGSL programmers will have learned WGSL, but not be familiar with other shader languages.
-They're very likely familiar with JavaScript and probably TypeScript.
-A smaller but significant portion of our target programmers will know Rust and Rust users are likely early adopters.
-Some Python, Java, C++ familiarity is likely, but we'll imagine that our target programmers took a class or two and don't use those languages as often.

-The target project size for enhanced WGSL ranges from tiny programs up to teams of few dozen programmers.
-Software engineering features useful for very large teams or very large projects are unlikely to be needed for enhanced WGSL.

 ## WGSL Enhancements

 We're aiming to prioritize WGSL enhancements that are: 1) important for community projects,